microsoft/vcpkg-docs/vcpkg/concepts/registries.md

 a new port or a new version to the registry.
 When adding versions using this command there are a couple of things to keep in mind:

-**Remember to update the port's version**

 > [!IMPORTANT]
-> Always remember to update the port's version to avoid rewriting the version
+> When adding a new version, always remember to update the port's declared version to one not already published, to avoid rewriting the version history.
-> history.

 When you are making changes to a port, the first step should be to increase its version in the `vcpkg.json` file.
 If your changes include an update to the